RoyVoetman/laravel-prefixer/README.md

 # Laravel Prefixer

 ## Introduction
-Define a prefix in your controller which is automatically appended to your view- or route-names.
+This packages allows you to define a prefix in your controller which is automatically appended to your view and/or route names.

 In a resource controller, it is a common pattern to have all the associated views in the same folder, and the same goes for the location of your routes.
 With this feature, you can define a prefix which is automatically appended to your view-name or route-name.